aj-sapkota/FastApi-Deployment/README.md

 # Machine Learning Deploy using FastApi
-This repository contains the necessary files for the  to car sales prediction.
+This repository contains the necessary files for the  car sales prediction using ml model.

 # Usage
 To run the project as a FastAPI application, execute the main.py file.